junhan/learnmachinelearning/docs/installation.md

 EVGA GeForce GTX 1060 is my budget choice, because:
 * it supports compute capability 6.1, so that tensorflow can be installed
-* has 6GB memory and the rule of thumb is to let memory vs gpu memory = 2 : 1
+* it has 6GB memory and the rule of thumb is to let memory vs gpu memory = 2 : 1
-* there is only one PCI-E slot in my old PC and the old PC has standard form (not the small form one), so no need to install multiple gpu
+* there is only one PCI-E slot in my old PC and the old PC has standard form (not the small form one), so it cannot install multiple gpus

 # deep learning environment in ubuntu 18.04
 ## install ubuntu 18.04